application-research/estuary-metrics/README.md

 - [Estuary Metrics Notification API with Postgres Triggers(WIP)](./notification/README.md)
 - [Estuary Metric CLI (WIP)](./cmd/README.md)

-# Access Key
-In order to access the API, you need an elevated access (perm > 2) Estuary API key.

-# Endpoints
-## Objects
-- These are individual object APIs that can be used to query for a specific estuary table.
-## Stats
-- These are stats APIs that has some aggregation logic to query for a specific estuary table.
-## System / Devices
-- These are system/device APIs to look up Equinix/AWS environment specific information
-## Blockstore (WIP)
-- These are blockstore information
-## Reporting (WIP)
-- These are push notification APIs that can be used to send notifications to users

 # Public Dashboard (WIP)
 The public dashboard is available at [https://metrics.estuary.tech](https://metrics.estuary.tech)